 Checking the Hardware Requirements

-To use your DNS-320L, you will need at least one hard drive.
-If you plan to use RAID 1, which protects your data against one hard drive failure, you will need two hard drives.
+To use your DNS-345, you will need at least one hard drive.
+If you plan to use RAID, which protects your data against one hard drive failure, you will need at least two hard drives.